FatihKoz/DisposableBasic/README.md

 ## Release / Update Notes

+06.FEB.22

+* Updated French Translation (Thanks to @arthurpar06)
+* Added weights to tech (can be used to define ICAO type based checks)

 04.FEB.22

 * Added French translation (Thanks to Jbaltazar67, from phpVMS Forum)
 * Added new external page for latest pireps / suitable for iframe usage
 * Fixed Italian translation
 * Updated WhazzUp Widget (it will not show pilots not flying for the VA)
-* Updated Stable Approach Report Widget **blade**, it will not show the TDZ lenght too
+* Updated Stable Approach Report Widget **blade**, it will now show the TDZ length too
 * Updated Flight Board Widget to skip "initiated" but stuck flights (edge case)

 11.JAN.22